verae98/Interpreter/README.md

 - Comment lines are integrated.
 Lines with '$' before it are comment lines

 ## Used high order functions
-The interpreter is using the following high order functions:
+The interpreter uses the following high order functions:
 - Foldl
 - Zip
 - Filter